hpcc-systems/DataMgmt/README.md

 access.

 The easiest way to add data to the data store is to use the `WriteData()` function macro.
-A new Thor compressed logical file will be created with a unique name, then appended to the superfile representing the first generation of data (`my_data_store::gen_1` in this example).
+A new Thor compressed flat file will be created with a unique name, then appended to the superfile representing the first generation of data (`my_data_store::gen_1` in this example).
 Any existing data that was appended to `my_data_store::gen_1` will be moved to `my_data_store::gen_2` and